The Pervert Who Changed America: How Larry Flynt Fought the Law and Won

 "Larry Flynt was king of the hillbillies," says Robert Ward, a writer and former Miami Vice showrunner who cut his teeth as a prominent figure in the 70s-era New Journalism movement.
 He spent two weeks with Flynt in 1976 for a profile that ran in New Times.
 Ward found the flamboyant pornographer fascinating and repulsive in equal measure.
 Flynt had just risen from the forgotten underbelly of the American underclass to fabulous wealth and carried himself like an unconscious parody of Hugh Hefner's libertine intellectual persona.
 He wore a gold pendant in the shape of a vagina around his neck, flew around in a pink jet that once belonged to Elvis, talked openly of massive orgies, and lived in a mansion with a replica of his childhood log cabin in the basement—complete with a statue commemorating the time he fucked that chicken.

 Though Ward found Flynt to be an unrepentant hedonist and cynical businessman, the budding mogul was also charming and whip-smart, and his more unsavory tendencies were tempered by a whiff of naiveté.
 By 1976, he'd recruited Althea to help him oversee the magazine's production, and the pair seemed in over their heads.
 In one of their conversations, Ward recalls, Flynt, desperate to find better writers for his magazine, went to the journalist for advice.
 He asked Ward to tell him the best writer he could think of.
 "James Joyce," Ward responded.
-Flynt then asked how to get in touch with the famed author, not realising he'd died in 1941.
+Flynt then asked how to get in touch with the famed author, not realizing he'd died in 1941.

 "He spoke to a segment of men who felt disempowered by women standing up and saying, I'm not gonna take it anymore."